-So here’s the steps to making bagels:
+So here are the steps to making bagels:

 Take out your dough.
 For 6 bagels you’ll need 1 lb of the dough.
 You can use any bread dough for this recipe, not just the multigrain.
-What makes the bagels isn’t the ingredients in the recipe but rather the method of handling the dough and baking it.
+What makes the bagels aren’t the ingredients in the recipe but rather the method of handling the dough and baking it.

 Break off a 1 lb piece of dough and knead it briefly with a bit of extra flour to make it easier to handle.
 Let it rest at room temperature for 30 minutes.

 Divide the dough into 6 equal portions and roll each portion into a smooth ball, in your hands.
 Once you’ve made a smooth ball, hold the ball between your two hands and insert both thumbs into the centre of the ball to make a hole.
 Work your thumbs around the hole and stretch it so that when the bagel rises, the hole will stay open.